• Skip to primary navigation

 Serving Suggestions

-• I served a chickpea egg salad sandwich on Dave's bread with lettuce and tomato with a pickle on the side.
+• I served a chickpea egg salad sandwich on Dave's bread with lettuce and tomato with a pickle.

 • Or, try hollowing out a tomato, red, or green pepper and filling it with chickpea egg salad.